osmosis-labs/osmosis/tests/e2e/README.md

 ## `chain` Package

-The `chain` package introduces the logic necessary for initializing a chain by creating a genesis file and all required configuration files such as the `app.tool.
+The `chain` package introduces the logic necessary for initializing a chain by creating a genesis file and all required configuration files such as the `app.toml`.
 This package directly depends on the Osmosis codebase.

 ## `upgrade` Package